mceSystems/reflow/README.md

 ### View Interfaces
 These are the contracts which are used for implementing and communicating between flows and views.\
-View interfaces contain the Typescript definition for each view's (basically any UI component) input/output properties, triggered events (including events' data).\
+View interfaces contain the Typescript definition for each view's (basically any UI component) input/output properties and triggered events (including events' data).\
 This way, when developing, there is an explicit definition of which views, what input/output and what events can be used by flows and views.\
-When running the view interface is used only to indicate what view is to be used.
+When running, the view interface is used only to indicate what view is to be used.

 A simple view interface might look like this:
 ```typescript